andrewtheart/DiskActivityMonitor/docs/security/security.md

 - Do not replace handle-based directory ACL changes with `icacls` or path-only validation.
 - Open final directory objects without following reparse points.
 - Hold a non-delete-shared handle while applying security.
+- Keep `READ_CONTROL | WRITE_DAC` on handles used to replace and protect a directory DACL.
 - Compare object identity when multiple handles are required.
 - Abort installation when security application fails.
 - Stop processes by exact executable path, not broad image name.